 As we record and use sensitive data we take the protection of this data very seriously.
 We have therefore appointed a Data Protection Officer, Josie Ross, who is your first point of contact for any matters regarding your personal data we process.
-Josie can be contacted by calling the Clinic (07847 202 365) by e-mail ([email protected]) or in writing to Chiropractic By Hand, Movers and Shapers, 63 Balham High Road, London SW12 9AP.
+Josie can be contacted by calling the Clinic (07847 202 365) by e-mail ([email protected]) or in writing to Chiropractic By Hand, Rize, 63 Balham High Road, London SW12 9AP.

 Data protection principles

 In relation to your personal data, we will comply with data protection law.
 This says that the personal information we hold about you must be: